rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     To avoid runtime panics and unexpected wraparound behavior, it is important to avoid arithmetic overflow.
     In cases where wraparound behavior is intentional, explicit wrapping functions can be used.
-    At the same time, it is important to allow inline arithmetic expressions for readability.
+    On the other hand, it is important to allow inline arithmetic expressions for readability.
-    Range checking can be accomplished using a variety of mechanisms, provided that the possibility of arithemetic overflow is elimianted.
+    Range checking can be accomplished using a variety of mechanisms, provided that the possibility of arithmetic overflow is elimianted.

     .. rationale::
         :id: rat_LvrS1jTCXEOk
         :status: draft

-        It is important to avoid runtime panics in safety-critical software.
+        Avoid runtime panics in safety-critical software.
         Wraparound can result in unexpected values, which can lead to logic errors.

     .. non_compliant_example::
         :id: non_compl_ex_cCh2RQUXeH0N
         :status: draft

-        This noncompliant code example can result in a signed integer overflow during the addition of the signed operands si_a and si_b:
+        This noncompliant code example can result in arithmetic overflow during the addition of the signed operands ``si_a`` and ``si_b``:

         .. code-block:: rust